wagnerjfr/mysql-group-replication-docker/README.md

 ### node2 and node3

-Run these commands in server console:
+Run these commands in terminal:
 ```
 for N in 2 3
 do docker exec -it node$N mysql -uroot -pmypass \